-- The practice had systems in place to keep all clinical staff up to date.
-Staff had access to guidelines from NICE and used this information to deliver care and treatment that met peoples' needs. - The practice monitored that these guidelines were followed through risk assessments, audits and random sample checks of patient records.
+• The practice had systems in place to keep all clinical staff up to date.
+Staff had access to guidelines from NICE and used this information to deliver care and treatment that met peoples' needs.

 Management, monitoring and improving outcomes for people